RedElastic/reactive-stock-trader/deploy/instructions/1-install-minikube.md

 We assume that you have Homebrew installed before continuing.

+1. Install Virtualbox and Minikube:

+Minikube requires virtualization, which we will use Virtualbox for.

 `brew cask install virtualbox minikube`

+2. Verify installation:

 To test out the installation, let's start up Minikube and assign 4 GiB of RAM.

-Note: this only works the first time you launch Minikube.
-If you forget to specify extra memory, you will need to delete Minicube cluster and start again.
+Note: allocating specific memory only works the first time you launch Minikube.
+If you forget to specify extra memory, you will need to delete the Minicube cluster and start again.
 Without extra memory Kafka and Cassandra will have a hard time starting correctly.

 `minikube start --memory 4096`

 This will handle downloading the Minikube ISO and getting everything up and running with Virtualbox.

-Once you see that Minikube is up and running, test out the installation and bootup by launching the dashboard:
+3. Once you see that Minikube is up and running, test out the installation and bootup by launching the dashboard:

 `minikube dashboard`

-If you’d like to pause testing at any point, make sure to stop Minikube as it's quite resource intensive:
+> If you’d like to pause testing at any point, make sure to stop Minikube as it's quite resource intensive: `minikube stop`

-`minikube stop`

 For now though, we'll keep Minikube running so we can complete our configuration.

-The next step is to install kubectl:
+4. Enable ingress addon:

+In order to expose ports to the outside world we need the _ingress addon_ for Minikube.

+`minikube addons enable ingress`

+5. Install kubectl:

 `brew install kubernetes-cli`